-- Objective: The objective of these writing assignments is to critically apply concepts, ideas, and procedures to facilitate higher level learning.
-The assignments are designed so students can demonstrate the depth of knowledge related to the course content. - Focus: These assignments are designed to apply knowledge from the chapters and class discussions. - Format: This assignment should be typed and double-spaced.
+- Objective: The objective of this writing assignment is to critically apply concepts, ideas, and procedures to facilitate higher level learning.
+The assignments are designed so students can demonstrate the depth of knowledge related to the course content. - Focus: This assignment is designed to apply knowledge from the chapters and class discussions. - Format: This assignment should be typed and double-spaced.
 Do not include title pages.
 Include your name at the top of each page.
 A minimum of one inch margins on each side.
 12 point Times New Roman font is preferred.
-Each assignment should have a minimum length of 750 words but is not to exceed 1000 words.
-Students will be evaluated according to the attached rubric: Critical Writing Response Rubric.
+Each assignment should have a minimum length of 750 words but is not to exceed 1250 words.
+This assignment will be assessed using the Critical Writing Response Rubric.